limitium/arduino_builder/README.md

 #### 6. Change options

-You need to specify at least your port and arduino type
+You need to specify at least your port and arduino type in `gulpfile.js`

 ```js
 {